inside.ewu.edu

 CMST 495.
 INTERNSHIP/PRACTICUM.
 3-15 Credits.

-Pre-requisites: CMST 480; must be taken concurrently with CMST 481; permission of the instructor, department chair and college dean.
+Pre-requisites: CMST 480; must be taken concurrently with CMST 481; permission of the instructor required.

 Directly supervised student practicum in the internal and/or external communication processes of a business or professional organization.